Architecture at Eden

 Each dome has what’s known as a hex-tri-hex space frame with two layers.
 The outer layer is made of hexagons (the largest is 11 metres across), plus the odd pentagon.
 The inner layer comprises hexagons and triangles bolted together.
 The steelwork weighs only slightly more than the air contained by the Biomes.
 The structures are more likely to blow away than down, so are tied into the foundations with ground anchors, a bit like tent pegs.

 The transparent ‘windows’ in each hexagon and pentagon are made of ethylene tetrafluoroethylene copolymer (ETFE), or ‘cling film with attitude’, as we like to call it.
 Each window has three layers of this incredible stuff, inflated to create a two-metre-deep pillow.
 Although our ETFE windows are very light (less than 1% of the equivalent area of glass) they are strong enough to take the weight of a car.
-What’s more, ETFE can transmit UV light, and is non-stick, self-cleaning and lasts for over 25 years.
+What’s more, ETFE can transmit UV light, and is non-stick and self-cleaning.

 The Core architecture